 FPwatch used standardized training materials for data collectors in order to help ensure consistency across countries.
 After an orientation to the study and questionnaire, participants engaged in classroom training on how to conduct commodity audits and provider interviews.
 Then, trainees completed modules on assessment of service readiness and participated in on-the-ground field exercises at outlet sites.

-The length of training varies, but is generally about 10-14 days.Materials are adapted to the specific country context as required.
+The length of training varied, but was generally about 10-14 days.Materials were adapted to the specific country context as required.

 ACTwatch was a PSI research project in partnership with LSHTM